Bassadanza/java-junior/README.md

 - Observer
 - Visitor intro

-## Discussion: Logger Library Design meets principles and patterns
+## Discussion: logger Library Design meets principles and patterns
 - What inner NFR issues do we have now
 - What refactorings to do

-## Course Project Iteration 07: Logger Library testability and supportability reached
+## Course Project Iteration 07: logger Library testability and supportability reached
 - FR: presentation changes and sink changes
 - Refactor to DI